IPMI-NWU/HELPNet/README.md

-# HPCNet: Hierarchical Perturbation Consistency and Entropy-guided Ensemble for Scribble Supervised Medical Image Segmentation
+# HELPNet: Hierarchical Perturbation Consistency and Entropy-guided Ensemble for Scribble Supervised Medical Image Segmentation
 This project contains the model weights trained according to our algorithm and inference code.

 # Model Weights